bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Within the platform, the data is transported to and from modules via T-streams.
 It is a native streaming type for SJ-Platform that allows exactly-once data exchange between modules.

-A result data is exported from SJ-Plaform to an external storage with streams of types corresponding to the type of that storage: Elasticsearch, SQL database and RESTful.
+The result data is exported from SJ-Platform to an external storage with streams of types corresponding to the type of that storage: Elasticsearch, SQL database and RESTful.

 .. figure:: _static/ModuleStreams.png
    :scale: 80%

 Prior to creating a stream, the infrastructure needs to be created for the streaming layer.

-The infrastructure for streams include **providers** and **services**.
+The infrastructure for streams includes **providers** and **services**.
 This is a required presetting without which streaming will not be so flexible.

 Streaming flexibility lies in a one-to-many connection between providers and services, services and streams.
 One provider works with many services (they can be of various types) as well as one service can provide several streams.
 These streams take necessary settings from the common infrastructure (providers and services).
 There is no need to duplicate the settings for each individual stream.

-The type of Provider and Service is determined with the type of streams.
-Find more about types of platform entities at `the UI guide <http://streamjuggler.readthedocs.io/en/develop/SJ_UI_Guide.html#get-started>`_ .
+The types of providers and services are determined by the type of streams.
+Find more about types of platform entities at the Streaming_Infrastructure_ section.

 In the example task solution the following stream types are implemented: